telerik/ajax-docs/controls/grid/accessing-values-and-controls/client-side/accessing-cells.md

 This article describes how to get a reference to the client-side object of a **GridDataItem** and how to access  its cell values from the client-side code.

-To [access the cell values](#step-2-access-the-cell-values), first get a reference to the grid data item object by using one of the methods listed below.
+To [access the cell values](#step-2-access-the-cell-values), first, get a reference to the grid data item object by using one of the methods listed below.

 ## Step 1: Getting a Reference to the Grid Data Item Object